mekam790/inst377-final-project/README.md

 # The Optimization Problem

-Title of your project
-Description of your project
-Description of target browsers (iOS?
-Android?
-Which ones?)
-Link to Developer Manual

 This website is a time-tracking tool to help users monitor how they spend their time daily and reflect on how they can improve.
 Users can log 30-minute time blocks, rate the fun and meaning levels of their activities, and visualize their data through charts.

 ## Target Browsers